Lace up your hiking boots and compliment your guided tour of Machu Picchu with an epic hiking adventure.

 The trail to the Inca Bridge wraps around the backside of Machu Picchu Mountain in the opposite direction of the Inca citadel.
 A special ticket is not needed to walk the path, although daily traffic to the Inca Bridge is documented.
 Each visitor must log their name in a book at the entrance and then sign out.

 The walk follows a fairly even path to the bridge.
 Most people reach the Inca Bridge in about 20 minutes.
 It’s not a strenuous hike, but some of the drop-offs along the edges of the trail may be scary for anyone who suffers from vertigo.

-The Inca Bridge – constructed of a few narrow logs perched above a sheer vertical drop – is believed to have served as a secret entrance to Machu Picchu.
-Crossing the bridge itself is strictly forbidden today for safety reasons, but you can take as many photos as you want.
+Crossing the Inca Bridge itself is strictly forbidden today for safety reasons, but you can take as many photos as you want.
 On the return, you’re likely to ponder whether or not you would have the “courage” to cross the bridge if you lived during the time of the Incas.

 Important Ticket Information

 Huayna Picchu and Machu Picchu Mountain are hikes that require a special entry ticket that must be purchased jointly with the general admission ticket to Machu Picchu in advance.

 It’s important to start planning with your travel advisor as early as possible because availability for these hikes is limited and demand is high.
 Peak season at Machu Picchu is from April to October when it’s less likely to rain, and these tickets sell out sometimes 4 months in advance.

 Make your hiking dreams to Machu Picchu come true.
 Click “Go Discover” now.